 Check out my perfect itinerary for a weekend in Nashville!

 I spent five days in Chicago staying at Chicago Getaway Hostel and had such a good time.
 The hostel has a free breakfast, spacious common areas and organized activities every day of the week, plus there are private rooms in case you don’t feel like sharing a dorm.
 Summertime is a great time to visit Chicago, when the weather is warm and there are plenty of fun activities such as Movies in the Park!
 On your visit to Chicago I’d recommend having your photo taken with “The Bean”, visiting the Lincoln Park Zoo (which is free!), sitting on the glass ledge at Skydeck, admiring the view from the John Hancock Observatory and watching the aquatic show at the Shedd Aquarium.

 Food-wise definitely make sure you grab a hot dog at the Weiners Circle, where the staff hurl insults at customers on purpose (it’s all for the theater)!
 I’d also suggest you try Chicago’s famous deep dish pizza, which you can try at Giordano’s.
-For more inspiration, here’s a list of the top 10 things to do in Chicago.
+For more inspiration, here’s a suggested Chicago itinerary.

 Washington D.C is home to more than 20 museums, many of which are free and easy to explore alone.
 The National Air and Space Museum, National Gallery of Art, National Museum of African American History and Culture, National Museum of American History, National Archives Building, Smithsonian American Art Museum – just take your pick!